With 6 eggs in the cake, it's no wonder it smelled like an omelette while baking!

 2. Remove from the heat and let cool to room temperature.

-(Double this if you plan to frost the whole cake)
+For the buttercream (Double this if you plan to frost the whole cake)

 (Note: The buttercream can be made up to 1 month in advance and packed in an airtight container.
 If made way in advance, you can freeze the buttercream.
 Alternatively you can refrigerate it for up to 4 days after making it.
 To use the buttercream simply bring it to room temperature and then beat it briefly to restore its consistency.)